SeekStorm/SeekStorm/src/seekstorm_server/README.md

 Use VSC extension "Rest client" to execute API calls, inspect responses and generate code snippets in your language:
 [**interactive API endpoint examples**](https://github.com/SeekStorm/SeekStorm/blob/master/src/seekstorm_server/test_api.rest)

-CAUTION: If sending CURL commands from MS Windows Powershell use 'curl.exe' instead of 'curl' AND escape (\") all double quotes within the JSON request object!
+&#x26A0; **CAUTION**: If sending CURL commands from MS Windows Powershell use 'curl.exe' instead of 'curl' AND escape (\") all double quotes within the JSON request object!

 ### create api key